 - Airam Rodrigues.
 Artificial lights and seabirds: solutions to a fatal attraction (Post Doc, Marie Curie Fellow, Estacion Biologica de Donana, Spain, Juan Negro)

-- Danielle Hedger.
-Environmental drivers of "false breeding" of little penguins (B.Sc.
+- Meagan Tucker.
+Environmental variation and reproductive ecology of little penguins (Eudyptula minor) in an urbanised colony (B.Sc.
 Hons., Monash University - Richard Reina)

 Selected recent publications (full list in Google Scholar)